ronnitburman/SYDE675-ReproducibilityChallenge-2022/README.md

 ### Reference
 1. Wu, S., Rupprecht, C., & Vedaldi, A. (2020).
 Unsupervised learning of probably symmetric deformable 3d objects from images in the wild.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 1-10).
+2. "the Exteded Yale Face Database B" and reference Athinodoros Georghiades, Peter Belhumeur, and David Kriegman's paper, "From Few to Many: Illumination Cone Models for Face Recognition under Variable Lighting and Pose", PAMI, 2001,